Microsoft Defender for Office 365 service description

-What's new in Office 365 Advanced Threat Protection (ATP)
+What's new in Microsoft Defender for Office 365

-ATP can be used with any SMTP mail transfer agent, such as Microsoft Exchange Server 2013.
-For information about the operating systems, web browsers, and languages that are supported by ATP, see the "Supported browsers" and "Supported languages" sections in Exchange Admin Center in Exchange Online Protection.
+Defender for Office 365 can be used with any SMTP mail transfer agent, such as Microsoft Exchange Server.
+For information about the operating systems, web browsers, and languages that are supported by Defender for Office 365, see the "Supported browsers" and "Supported languages" sections in Exchange admin center in Exchange Online Protection.

-Feature availability across Advanced Threat Protection (ATP) plans
+Feature availability across Defender for Office 365 plans

 Each feature is listed below.
 When Exchange Online is mentioned, it typically refers to the Office 365 Enterprise service family.